Target X: Protein Cryptic Pocket Detection and Ligandability Assessment

 -

-OpenEye’s Cryptic Pocket Detection offers a cost-effective approach to uncover binding sites.
+OpenEye’s Target X offers a cost-effective approach to uncover binding sites.
 Compute costs may vary depending on the protein size, but the runs typically average a few hundred dollars.

 Learn More

-OpenEye's Cryptic Pocket Detection can help you minimize the risk of off-target activity and undesired side effects, and thus save costs by reducing failure rates.
+OpenEye's Target X cryptic pocket detection and ligandability assessment tools can help you minimize the risk of off-target activity and undesired side effects, and thus save costs by reducing failure rates.

 Download OpenEye Science Brief on Enhanced Sampling of Protein Conformations for Cryptic Pocket Detection